-The majority of women with a family history of breast cancer are not carriers of BRCA or other known harmful breast cancer mutations.
+The majority of women with a family history of breast cancer are not carriers of BRCA or other known breast cancer mutations.
 Yet women with such a history have a higher risk of the disease than the general population.
 Furthermore, they are more likely to get breast cancer at a younger age, depending on family members affected.

 Now a new study has reported that women with a first degree relative (parent, sibling or child) diagnosed by age 45 may wish to consider starting breast cancer screening five to eight years earlier than their relative's age at diagnosis.